ravro-ir/ravro_dcrpt/README.md

 >> Help : ravro_dcrpt --help

+Use the arrow keys to navigate: ↓ ↑ → ←
+?
+Please choose a key:
+  ▸ ravro_key2
+    ravro_key1

 [++++] Starting for decrypting Report . . .
 [++++] Starting for decrypting Judgment . . .
 [++++] Starting for decrypting Amendment . . .